avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

 > [!IMPORTANT]
 >
->  Make sure your ansible host has `8080` port open
+>  Ensure that port `8080` is open on your Ansible host.

 * Retrieve the initial administrator password from the Jenkins server.

 <img width="1122" alt="Screenshot 2024-02-03 at 5 49 48 PM" src="https://github.com/avengers-p7/Documentation/assets/156056349/1c22aa91-343c-4761-9464-f9955ed7d1ad">